Why Is My Dryer Not Heating? Solved!

 5. Tape all joints in the dryer vent.

-An important word of caution: If you’re using one of those exit hoses that looks like a Slinky covered with vinyl, replace it.
+An important word of caution: If you’re using one of those exit hoses that look like a Slinky covered with vinyl, replace it.
 Now.
-Choose a foil-type hose or, even better, an aluminum flexible duct.
-A ridged, Slinky-like tube can more easily trap lint, and a buildup can lead to overheating.
-Since vynil is flammable, you could have a lot more to worry about than poky dryer.
+The U.S. Consumer Product Safety Commission recommends choosing an aluminum semi-rigid duct, because a flexible plastic or foil tube can more easily trap lint, and that buildup can lead to overheating.

-While problems with exit vents aren’t the only factors that can cause your dryer to take forever, they’re by far the most common.
+While problems with exit vents aren’t the only factors that can lead to a dryer not drying well, they’re by far the most common.
 Scope out these issues before you ring the repair folks, and you might just save yourself the price of an expensive service call.